” ‘I wait’ he said, ‘I ain´t finished yet.

 His interests span many different media including, over the years, the study and creation of masks.
 He worked on design and construction of theatrical sets, furniture and lamps.
 His current work also includes the development of interactive and performative installations.
 In his contributions to diverse projects he aims at researching new and complex relations between bodies, objects, lights and space.

 His experience is complemented with regular teaching activities such as Movement research workshops (Buenos Aires, México City, Tokyo, Tucumán), Yoga and Condition training (SNDO, Amsterdam).
 He initiated in 2011, in collaboration with Maria Mavridou, the development of DM/Dangerous Mouses, a training and research movement practice which has been shared in workshops and regular classes in The Netherlands, Argentina, Greece, South Korea and France.
 He is a member of the board and regular teacher of FACE (Stage Artists Contemporary Education) in Buenos Aires, a 2 year independent education programme in dance and performance.

-Since September 2016 he works as Technical Coordinator for Veem House for Performance in Amsterdam.
+Between September 2016 and July 2021 he worked as Technical Coordinator for Veem House for Performance in Amsterdam.